-Did you know that obesity’s prevalence in the United States is over 42%?
+Did you know that obesity in the United States is now over 42%?

 In this guide, you’ll learn about the key differences between low carb vs keto diets.
-Better yet, we’ll dig into science-back answers as to what will work best for you.
+Better yet, we’ll dig into science-back answers as to which diet is most likely to work best for you.

 What’s the Keto Diet?